pintiliea/popak/README.md

 popak_cedilla   ro: Popak Cedilla
 ```

-Save and exit.
+Save the changes.

 ## base.lst

-Open the file `/usr/share/X11/xkb/rules/base.lst` and repeat the modifications above.
+Do the same with `/usr/share/X11/xkb/rules/base.lst`.

-Save and exit.
+Save the changes.

 ## ro